isomerpages/nhg-jsmc/_about-us/Organizing Committee.md

 Merit Award for her work, and later completed her Masters in Health Administration.</p>
 <p></p>
 <p>Audrey's interest in technology led her to win 'Build For Good' hackathon
-by Open Government Products, which earned her an invitation on stage to launch Smart Nation 2.0 with Prime Minister Wong.
+by Open Government Products in 2024, which earned her an invitation on stage to launch Smart Nation 2.0 with Prime Minister Wong.
 Beyond technology, she has also designed clinic spaces, bringing her eye for improvement to the physical healthcare environment.
-She enjoys working on healthcare improvement projects and finding better ways to care for patients.</p>
+She enjoys working on healthcare improvement projects, finding better ways to care for patients and serves as a union chairperson while mentoring emerging nursing leaders.</p>
 <p></p>
 <p>With her background in both nursing and technology, Audrey brings a unique
 perspective to healthcare innovation and patient care.</p>